Parsnip113/Parsnip113/README.md

 Pressure.
 It changes everything.
-Pressure.
+Pressure.<br/>
 Some people you squeeze them.
-They focus, others fold.
+They focus, others fold.<br>
-Can you summon your talent at will?
+Can you summon your talent at will?<br/>
-Can you deliver on a deadline?
+Can you deliver on a deadline?<br/>
 Can you sleep at night?